What to do About Indoor Air Quality During Wildfires?

 Depending on your situation, there are different ways to keep your family safe and have good indoor air quality.

-Smoke from a far-away wildfire has spread near your area: In some cases, smoke from a distant wildfire can spread to other communities.
+- Smoke from a far-away wildfire has spread near your area: In some cases, smoke from a distant wildfire can spread to other communities.
 Most likely, the amount of smoke that may reach you is minimal and might also be overshadowed by the existing particle pollution concentrations in your area.
-In these cases is best to have an air quality sensor that helps you keep an eye on the AQI in real-time.
+In these cases is best to have an air quality monitor that helps you keep an eye on the AQI in real time.

 Worried About Air Quality?

 Monitor the Particulate Matter levels around the world with our free, real-time PurpleAir Map or join PurpleAir's mission to make air quality data accessible to everyone by investing in an air quality monitor for your home.

 Together, we can be informed and make changes in our daily habits and the community to improve air quality.